Pre-Purchase Insights: Everything you need to know before you buy.

 By Apryse | 2023 Feb 11

 In this guide, we cover some of the limitations of C# PDF viewers.
 Next, learn how you can use Blazor, a framework that allows you to use C# to build web applications, with Apryse WebViewer to create a PDF viewer free of C# viewer limitations.
-Find WebViewer tutorial samples and documentation at the end of this post.
+Find WebViewer tutorial samples and documentation at the end of this post, or jump to our WebViewer Buying Guide here.

 With its simplicity and object-oriented approach, C# can be a quick way to build a customized PDF reader.